speechio/chinese_text_normalization/README.md

 # Chinese Text Normalization for Speech Processing

 ## Problem

-Search "Text Normalization"(TN) on Google and Github, you can hardly find open-source projects that are "read-to-use" for text normalization tasks.
+Search for "Text Normalization"(TN) on Google and Github, you can hardly find open-source projects that are "read-to-use" for text normalization tasks.
 Instead, you find a bunch of NLP toolkits or frameworks that *supports* TN functionality.
 There is quite some work between "support text normalization" and "do text normalization".

 ## Reason

 * TN is language-dependent, more or less.

-    Some of TN processing methods are shared across languages, but a good TN module alway involves language-specific knowledge and treatments, more or less.
+    Some of TN processing methods are shared across languages, but a good TN module always involves language-specific knowledge and treatments, more or less.

 * TN is task-specific.

-    Even for same language, different applications require quite different TN.
+    Even for the same language, different applications require quite different TN.

 * TN is "dirty"